zpl-c/librg/README.md

 ### World Replication

-Here is a simple illustration that attempts to describe how the library works on a simple 2d world of 4x4 chunks.
+Here is a simple illustration that attempts to replicate how the library works on a simple 2d world of 4x4 chunks.
 For a 3d world of bigger size everything would work in a very similar way, just in 3 dimensions.

 <a href="https://user-images.githubusercontent.com/2182108/83945607-87d64400-a814-11ea-8897-3c268b26b0f7.png" target="_blank">